Anime: Global popularity and cultural impact

 As of 2021, anime series are the most demanded foreign-language television shows in the United States, accounting for 30.5% of the market share.
 (In comparison, Spanish-language and Korean-language shows account for 21% and 11% of the market share, respectively.)
 In 2021, more than half of Netflix's global members watched anime.

 In 2022, the anime series Attack on Titan won the award for "Most In-Demand TV Series in the World 2021" in the Global TV Demand Awards.
 Attack on Titan became the first ever non-English language series to earn the title of "World's Most In-Demand TV Show", previously held by only The Walking Dead and Game of Thrones.
 In 2024, the anime series Jujutsu Kaisen won the award of "Most In-Demand TV Series in the World 2023" in the Global TV Demand Awards.

 Rising interest in anime as well as Japanese video games has led to an increase of university students in the United Kingdom aspiring to get a degree in the Japanese language.
 The word anime, alongside other Japanese pop cultural terms like shonen, shojo and isekai, have been added to the Oxford English Dictionary.

-Various anime and manga series have influenced Hollywood in the making of numerous famous movies and characters.
-Hollywood itself has produced live action adaptations of various anime series such as Ghost in the Shell, Death Note, Dragon Ball and Cowboy Bebop.
+Various anime and manga series have influenced Hollywood in the making of numerous popular films and characters.
+Western studios have produced live action adaptations of various anime series such as Ghost in the Shell, Death Note, Dragon Ball and Cowboy Bebop.
 However most of these adaptations have been received negatively by both critics and audiences and became box-office bombs.
 The primary reasons for the unsuccessfulness of Hollywood's adaptions of anime are due to change of plot and characters from the original source material and the limited capabilities a live action movie or series has in comparison to an animated counterpart.
 One of the few particular exceptions to this trend is Alita: Battle Angel, which became a moderate commercial success and received generally positive reviews from both critics and audiences for its visual effects and faithfulness to the source material.
 The movie grossed $404 million worldwide, making it director Robert Rodriguez's highest-grossing film.

 Anime has significantly influenced fashion by blending bold visual storytelling with distinctive character aesthetics, inspiring everything from streetwear and cosplay culture to high-fashion collaborations.

 Anime and manga, alongside many other imports of Japanese pop culture, have helped build a positive worldwide image toward Japan and improve its relations with other countries.
 In 2015, during remarks welcoming Japanese Prime Minister Shinzo Abe to the White House, President Barack Obama thanked Japan for its cultural contributions to the United States by saying: